 PROGRAM ON SINDH TV: Importance of ADR during the flash floods n September 26, 2022, Advocate Habib-Ur-Rehman Jiskani (Litigation Manager, Committee for the Welfare of Prisoners) appeared on a Sindh T.V. morning show titled "Damadam Sindh" which was aired LIVE on national television.
 Conversations revolved around the concept of ADR, particular mechanisms for resolving disputes by means other than litigation, and the need to further promote and institutionalize ADR during times of emergencies such as the floods, and its position as a cost and timeeffective model.
 Mr. Habib also revealed the work undertaken by LAS during its Floodrelief campaign and the process of distributing dry rations to 5,580+ needy families at the time of need.

-INCREASING PUBLIC AWARENESS: through SMS & Rickshaw Campaigns

-AS initiated awareness campaigns across targeted districts of Sindh.
-These campaigns supplemented the need for the communities to be aware of indigenous resources that can be utilized at their ease.

-During the reported quarter, LAS efficiently executed the SMS campaign to increase public awareness regarding the use of ADR mechanisms, its approaches, and its successes
+INCREASING PUBLIC AWARENESS: through SMS & Rickshaw Campaigns AS initiated awareness campaigns across targeted districts campaigns These supplemented the need for the communities to be aware of indigenous resources that can be utilized at their ease.
+During the reported quarter, LAS efficiently executed the SMS campaign to increase public awareness regarding the use of ADR mechanisms, its Pakistan, reaching over million citizens through SMS facilitated by Call Center (SLACC).